 We proclaim the life, death, burial, and resurrection of Jesus Christ as the one and only Savior and Lord over all things.
 As we proclaim this good news, that Jesus Christ came to rescue sinners, Holy Scripture is adamant that all who repent of their sins and trust in Jesus Christ are welcomed by God into an eternal relationship with Him.

 We profess that the redemption of Jesus Christ is the central truth of Holy Scripture, and that Holy Scripture defines who we are in Jesus Christ and is preeminent over all things.
 We must be careful to study the Word of God to accurately represent God’s Word in our community and our culture at large through being like Christ in our love, joy, peace, patience, kindness, goodness, gentleness, faithfulness, and self-control.

-We recognize that it is our obligation before God to boldly proclaim the Gospel of Jesus Christ and to creatively engage the community through creation science to point to Our Creator and Redeemer.
+We recognize that it is our obligation before God to boldly proclaim the Gospel of Jesus Christ and to creatively engage the community through Christ-centered education to point to Our Creator and Redeemer.

 We remember that it is our responsibility to refrain from such theological matters that tend to divide the household of faith, and instead to focus on the message of redemption found only in Christ Jesus.

 We embrace our mandate before God to boldly proclaim the Word of God and the objective truths that are therein.